ammarsys/pyaww/CONTRIBUTING.md

   "STARTED_CONSOLE": 123
 }
 ```
-- Ensure your CWD is `pyaww` and not `pyaww/tests` or similar
+- Ensure your CWD is `pyaww` and not `pyaww/tests` or similar.
-- Run `py -m pytest/tests`
+- Run `py -m pytest -v -s`.
-- Fix if anything is wrong, if not, your tests are fine
+- Fix if anything is wrong, if not, your tests are fine.

 ## What is currently our TODO?
 - Better caching, specifically, caching inside instances that `pyaww.user.User` returns.